Is this Program Right for You?

-As a strategic thinker who has mastered GIS, at UW-Madison you build the expertise to interpret and apply remotely sensed earth observation data to complex environmental problems.
+At UW–Madison you build expertise to interpret and apply remotely sensed earth observation data to complex environmental problems.
 Employers say they are neither prepared nor staffed to meet the explosion in environmental technology and information, while the need for this expertise just keeps growing.
 Recent studies have shown the environmental sector’s need for big data analytics has risen 50% in recent years

 Complete your Environmental Observation and Informatics master’s program in just 15 months through a unique hybrid approach that combines face-to-face learning on campus in summer and fall, online courses in spring, and a leadership experience in your final summer that can take place anywhere in the world.

 UW–Madison’s deep environmental expertise and connections at government agencies, businesses, and nonprofits provide opportunities for you to find networks and form connections across the globe.

 Complete your degree as part of a small cohort of like-minded peers, all driven by the desire to improve conservation efforts locally, nationally, and internationally.

 You become proficient in remote sensing and integrated technology, modeling and analysis, and—perhaps most importantly—leadership.
 In the short time it takes to complete your master’s program in Environmental Observation and Informatics, you learn not just how to use data to make sound decisions, but how to direct the teams that use data to improve our future.

 - Select and apply appropriate and powerful platforms and technologies—including LiDAR, UAV systems, cloud and social media, and crowd-sourced data—to address environmental challenges